A Deep Generative Learning Approach for Two-stage Adaptive Robust Optimization: Experimental Details

-Here, the total dispatchable generation at node $i$ in period $t$ is denoted by $y_{it}^1$. $y_{ijt}^2$ denotes the inflow of power from node $i$ to node $j$ in hour $t$. $y_{it}^4$ denotes the discharge rate of the battery located at node $i$ in hour $t$ while $y_{it}^5$ denotes its total charge.
+Here, the total dispatchable generation at bus $i$ in period $t$ is denoted by $y_{it}^1$. $y_{ijt}^2$ denotes the inflow of power from bus $i$ to bus $j$ in hour $t$. $y_{it}^4$ denotes the discharge rate of the battery located at bus $i$ in hour $t$ while $y_{it}^5$ denotes its total charge.
 Load shedding is denoted by $y_{it}^6$, which is assumed to be the positive part of $y_{it}^3$. $\nu$ denotes the nameplate capacity of the dispatchable plants while $\overline{\kappa}$ and $\underline{\kappa}$ respectively denote the maximum ramp-up and ramp-down rates for dispatchable generation.
-The objective function~\eqref{eq:ED_obj} minimizes the combined cost of fuel and a carbon tax for dispatchable generation (with unit cost jointly denoted by $c^f$) as well as load shedding (with unit cost $c^s$).
-First-stage decisions $x_i^d$, $x_i^p$, $x_i^b$, and $x_{ij}^\ell$ parameterize the constraints of~\eqref{eq:ED}.
-Constraints~\eqref{eq:balance} impose flow conservation at each node.
-Specifically, the constraint balances dispatchable generation, power inflows, nodal load shedding, and battery discharging with net load (i.e., demand minus total generation from renewables).
-Importantly, $y_{ijt}^2$ is negative if node $j$ receives power from node $i$, which is captured by the equality constraint~\eqref{eq:neg_flow}.
-Constraints~\eqref{eq:max_trans1} and~\eqref{eq:max_trans2} impose line limits on power flows.
-Constraints~\eqref{eq:gen} impose limits on total dispatchable generation while constraints~\eqref{eq:ramp_up} and~\eqref{eq:ramp_down} limit ramping up and down of dispatchable generation.
-Constraints~\eqref{eq:battery_max} limits the total state-of-charge of batteries.
-Constraints~\eqref{eq:battery_dynamics} links battery discharging or charging (taken to be the negative of discharging) rates to battery state-of-charge.
-Constraints~\eqref{eq:pos_shed} ensure that only the positive part of load shedding incurs a cost.
+The objective function~\plaineqref{eq:ED_obj} minimizes the combined cost of fuel and a carbon tax for dispatchable generation (with unit cost jointly denoted by $c^f$) as well as load shedding (with unit cost $c^s$).
+First-stage decisions $x_i^d$, $x_i^p$, $x_i^b$, and $x_{ij}^\ell$ parameterize the constraints of~\plaineqref{eq:ED}.
+Constraints~\plaineqref{eq:balance} impose flow conservation at each bus.
+Specifically, the constraint balances dispatchable generation, power transmitted to/from other buses, nodal load shedding, and battery discharging with net load (i.e., demand minus total generation from renewables).
+Constraints~\plaineqref{eq:max_trans1} and~\plaineqref{eq:max_trans2} impose line limits on power flows.
+Constraints~\plaineqref{eq:gen} impose limits on total dispatchable generation while constraints~\plaineqref{eq:ramp_up} and~\plaineqref{eq:ramp_down} limit ramping up and down of dispatchable generation.
+Constraints~\plaineqref{eq:battery_max} limits the total state-of-charge of batteries.
+Constraints~\plaineqref{eq:battery_dynamics} links battery discharging or charging (taken to be the negative of discharging) rates to battery state-of-charge.
+Constraints~\plaineqref{eq:pos_shed} ensure that only the positive part of load shedding incurs a cost.
 To simulate inter-day dynamics of storage and ramping, we implement circular indexing, which links battery state-of-charge and dispatchable generation rates at the end of the day with those at the beginning \citep{jacobsen2024}.